Eliteyyy001/Team-CollaborativeWebsite/SPRINT_LOG.md

 - Create feature branch for admin user management work
 - Submit pull request into develop branch

+**Inventory Backend**
+- Create the logic for admin adding a new product (name, category, price, etc.)
+- Create a way for admin to view all products and view stock levels
+- Add the ability to edit product details and adjust stock quantities manually for admins
+- Add the ability to delete products by marking them as inactive
+- Create and ensure that inventory updates when admin makes changes to products via product logic
+- Prevent stock from being set to negative values

+**Inventory UI**
+- Create inventory list page to display all products
+- Display product name, category, price, and stock quantity
+- Ensure layout is readable and consistent with system design
+- Implement sorting functionality for inventory table columns
+- Implement search functionality to allow users to search inventory
+- Add low stock indicators for products with low quantity
+- Ensure visual indicators are clear and easy to understand

 ### Completed Tasks

 **Cart Page**